sahil1305/zomato/README.md

 Methods & Algorithms- Random forest regression algorithm is used to build the model.

-Tools- Python 3
+Language- Python

-IDE- Spyder
+IDE- Jupyter Notebook

 Brief Description-Zomato dataset is considered.
 Exploratory data analysis of the dataset is done in which data cleansing and pre-processing of data is done.
 After that model building is done in which linear regression, lasso and ridge are used but random forest regression gave the best accuracy